Gabriela Montero: Concerts

-In both recital and after performing a concerto, Montero often invites her audience to participate in asking for a melody for improvisations.
+In both recital and after performing a concerto, Montero often invites her audience to participate in proposing a melody for improvisation.
 At times, also the orchestra may suggest a theme.
 "When improvising," Montero says, "I connect to my audience in a completely unique way – and they connect with me.
 Because improvisation is such a huge part of who I am, it is the most natural and spontaneous way I can express myself.
 I have been improvising since my hands first touched the keyboard, but for many years I kept this aspect of my playing secret."

 Montero has performed with the New York Philharmonic; debuted with Lorin Maazel, Los Angeles Philharmonic at the Hollywood Bowl; Philharmonia Orchestra at the Royal Festival Hall; Rotterdam Philharmonisch Orkest at De Doelen; and NDR Hanover at the Bergen Festival.
 In recital, her engagements include the Edinburgh Festival, Vienna Konzerthaus, Klavier-Festival Ruhr, Kölner Philharmonie, Tonhalle Düsseldorf, Konzerthaus Berlin, Alte Sendersaal Frankfurt, Kennedy Centre Washington, D.C., and at the ‘Progetto Martha Argerich’ Festival in Lugano where she is invited annually.